CaitlinOCallaghan/ull-shaka-ecosystem/docs/low_latency_dash.md

 Make sure that your Shaka Packager is up-to-date with the low latency feature branch.

-To install the current iteration of Shaka Packager, run the following from the main directory:
+To install the current iteration of Shaka Packager, run the following from the main ull-ecosystem directory:

 ```
 ./buildShakaPackager.sh